 We offer Endometriosis specialist clinics.
 Clear treatment pathways are agreed with women affected with the condition; this may mean surgery but could also involve pain medication, hormonal treatments or lifestyle advice.

 The Speech and Language Therapy team aim to provide a patient-centred, safe and efficient service to patients who have speech, language and swallowing needs.

 A focal point for all general surgical referrals via GP, Emergency Department or Outpatients.
 Incorporated within Surgical Assessment Unit is our Ambulatory Service.

 It facilities enable rapid assessment, diagnosis, stabilisation and / or treatment of the patient’s condition, prior to operation, investigation, transfer or discharge.

-We specialise in looking after patients with benign and malignant conditions affecting the gullet, stomach, gallbladder and liver.
+Upper GI Surgery specialises in looking after patients with benign and malignant conditions affecting the gullet, stomach, gallbladder and liver.

 The team has expertise in keyhole surgery for hernias, gallstones and heartburn/reflux disease.

 The service is based in Gynaecology Outpatients at Queen Alexandra Hospital and provides care, assessment and treatment for people with bladder conditions, prolapse and associated problems such as incontinence.